Oatsinthepine/Module18_challenge/README.md

 All the visualisations are based on this merged file. for details, please visit the "Source_data_cleaning" folder.

-For viewing all the plots, please visit my the Tableau Public url.
+For viewing all the plots, please visit my the Tableau Public url: <>

+"Total number of riders from 2023 to 2024" graph answers these question below:

+- How many trips have been recorded in total during the chosen period?
+- By what percentage has total ridership grown?
+- How have the proportions of short-term customers and annual subscribers changed?

+"Bike usage trend vs Hours between 2023 and 2024" graph answers this question:

+- What are the peak hours when bikes are used?

+"Top 10 bike trip start stations in city", "Top 10 bike trip end destinations in city",